Mikolas improves to 5-0, Pham homers as Cards top Padres 2-1

 Lyles, swapping roles with Mitchell, got the start Thursday and worked five innings.
 He allowed five hits.

-Pham's sixth home run, off a hanging breaking ball, was a 371-foot line drive over the left-field wall.
+Pham's sixth home run, off a hanging breaking ball in the fifth, was a 371-foot line drive over the left-field wall.

 TRAINER'S ROOM